gibus/robinson/sites/all/modules/contrib/dev/session_cache/README.txt

 If Varnish isn't used on your system, the default configuration settings are fine, i.e. do nothing.

-If Varnish is used, pick the cookie option as the storage mechanism and be done with it.
-Or continue reading to learn more.
+If Varnish is used, read the Varnish section further down this page.

 About sessions
 ==============